Part 3: Understanding Poverty

-Therefore the church is commissioned to join in with God’s mission.
+Therefore the Church is commissioned to join in with God’s mission.
 Our key foundation is ‘integral mission’, which understands that God is working to restore broken relationships by responding holistically to people’s needs, including economic, emotional, spiritual and physical ones.
-The church, as the body of Christ, therefore has a vital and distinctive role to play in fulfilling this mission.
+The Church, as the body of Christ, has a vital and distinctive role to play in fulfilling this mission.

 Governments help bring about transformation by, for example, ensuring order and stability, delivering and protecting public goods, and providing education and access to basic services.
 Governments also play a vital role through policies to incentivize positive practices.

-Business helps bring about transformation by, for example, providing the economic engine that generates the resources to lift whole countries out of poverty; creating (through research and technical innovation), producing (through manufacturing) and distributing (through sales and marketing) the products and services people need to live full lives.
-Business provides opportunities for employment through which people develop and exercise their creativity and gifts, thus contributing to their communities.
+Businesses help bring about transformation by, for example, providing the economic engine that generates the resources to lift whole countries out of poverty; creating (through research and technical innovation), producing (through manufacturing) and distributing (through sales and marketing) the products and services people need to live full lives.
+Businesses provide opportunities for employment through which people develop and exercise their creativity and gifts, thus contributing to their communities.